TeamBattleNet/ProgBot/README.md

 # ProgBot 2.0

-This repository contains the source code for TeamBN's progbot.
+This repository contains the source code for TeamBN's progbot revival.

 ## Configuration